isomerpages/govtech-gobusiness/_browse-all-licences-SFA/Food-Stall-Licence.md

  <p>If you are taking over a food stall where the current licence is valid, you should engage the main operator to ensure the previous licensee has cancelled the licence so as not to delay your application.
 Otherwise, SFA will require 2 weeks to engage the food stall licensee for cancellation of licence.</p>
  </li>
  <li>
  <p><strong>How soon will my application be approved?<br /></strong>Refer to Step 2.
-SFA will approve the application within 5 working days upon applicant&rsquo;s full compliance to licensing requirements and submission of required documents.</p>
+SFA will approve the application within 5 working days upon applicant's full compliance to licensing requirements and submission of required documents.</p>
  </li>
  <li>
  <p><strong>When can I commence business?
 Do I need to wait for the hardcopy licence before I start operations?
 What do I do if I do not receive the hardcopy licence?<br /></strong>Refer to Step 2 on when you may commence business.<br />SFA will post out the hardcopy licences within 7 working days upon successful payment.<br />You should receive the hardcopy licence via post within 2 weeks after successful payment.
 If you do not receive the hardcopy licence after 2 weeks, please write in to SFA at <a href="https://www.sfa.gov.sg/feedback" target="_blank" rel="noopener">https://www.sfa.gov.sg/feedback</a> to request for a replacement copy.</p>